Anything-Minecraft-Team/anything-minecraft/README.md

 ## Contributing

-If you would like to Contribute just make a pull request with the changes and I'll review it
+If you would like to Contribute just make a pull request with the changes and I'll review it.
+More info [here](https://github.com/Anything-Minecraft-Team/anything-minecraft/blob/main/CONTRIBUTING.md)

 > Please help us translate!